2008 Pacific typhoon season: Tropical Storm Mekkhala

 On September 25 a tropical disturbance formed to the south of China, in the Gulf of Tonkin.
 Over the next few days it gradually intensified and late on September 27 the JMA designated it as a tropical depression.
 Early the next day the JTWC issued a Tropical Cyclone Formation Alert on the developing depression and then later that day, designated the depression as Tropical Depression 20W.
 Early on September 28 the JMA reported that the depression had intensified into a tropical storm and named it as Mekkhala.
 Later that day the JTWC upgraded Mekkhala to a Tropical Storm.
 However, on the 30th it began to move inland and thus, early that day, JTWC issued its final advisory on Mekkhala as it is expected to dissipate within a short time.
 Later that day, the JMA downgraded the storm to a tropical depression and issued the final advisory.

+A sustained wind speed of 25 m/s and a minimum atmospheric pressure of 985.8 hPa were recorded at Cồn Cỏ Island near the coast of Vietnam.
+On mainland Vietnam, Kỳ Anh (Hà Tĩnh) recorded a sustained wind speed of 24 m/s.